ashutoshmjain/gita/src/mathuraChap09.md

 The Friend, who was quietly listening till now except for one remark, jumped into the conversation - what do you mean by "Complete" and that it acts as the "Identity"?

 Complete is simple to explain - replied Angel - it means, if you look at the group of all colors -  as a whole - the locked in knowledge is awareness of all the separations.
-In other words, it is an algorithm that converts a given color into its corresponding anti-color.
-Means it doesn't only know Magenta is complimentary to Green , it knows the complementarity of all the possible colors  - in the group.
-Think of it something at the center of the Group.
+Means it doesn't only know Magenta is complimentary to Green , it knows the complementarity of all the possible colors .
+Think of it something at the center of the Group - not just a color pair!

 Identity is little hard to fathom - he continued.
-It means that this knowledge is inbuilt into all the child branches.
+It means that this knowledge is pre-built into all the child branches.
 It is in every member of the group, but it doesn't change the appearance of any of the constituents.
-This awareness creates the separation in first place.
-It also means that when two opposing members mix together to cancel each other - what is left is this knowledge.
-That is why it is the Identity of the group.
+This awareness creates the separation in first place - to know "who am I".
+It is as if this island is looking at itself from two separate banks of the river.
+The interesting concept is however the opposite of "Separation".
+In mathematics we call it "operation".. for example when we add +1 to -1 , we call it "an operation under addition".
+Operation leads to Identity.
+To carry on with our example from mathematics, +1 and -1 added is equal to zero.
+Thus zero is the Identity of these two  numbers - seemingly inverse to each other.

+Wow, that is a great way to put it - said the friend - I never thought "Separation" as opposite to "operation"!

 But the story doesn't stop here - he added.
 This identity - white transparent light in case of our group of seven rainbow colors - has its own inverse - the utter darkness.
-In other words, the white light is born of seven underlying separations - Seven knots in `Vaidik` speak , and it separates itself from the darkness.
-No matter how complex an identity, it always has its inverse  - it must separate [^separation] from something else to become observable.
+In other words, the white light predates the seven separations of colors - Seven knots in `Vaidik` speak, and it was separated from the darkness.
+No matter how upstream an identity, it always has its inverse - it must separate [^separation] from something else to become observable.

 Sure, I give you that - said the friend -  But how is this related to the birth of a child?
 She didn't make any attempt to hide her impatience.